ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 </p>
 <em>Derivation showing cross-section velocity profile in a pipe flow with inflow bounday condition is independent of the viscosity </em>

 Re for blood flow in arteries is ~1000.
 We carried out both Newtonian & Non-Newtonian simulations at Re 3000 & Re 300 and compared the WSS for both cases.
-Velocity profile along cross section was same for the reasons explained above, however the viscosity for non Newtonian case was slightly different.
+Velocity profile along cross section was similar for the reasons explained above (except slightly flattened near the center), however the viscosity for non Newtonian case was slightly different.
 In both the cases, we obtained a lower WSS for non-Newtonian case.
 For Re 3000, the difference was about ~0.4% while for Re 300, the difference was as high as ~4%.
 However, if we consider minimum viscosity for calculating the Reynolds number, we will see that there is no effect of Re on the WSS.

 <p>
 <img src="docs/ProjectPlots/ViscosityField_nupt2_inflowBC.png" width="500">